 So after you’ve had your dumpling fix, what could you do?
 Let’s skip the Shopping Malls, you’ll eventually pass through them or end up in one.
 Instead, you could visit some art galleries.
-There are a few in the Pedder Building (just enter to the left of the Abercrombie & Fitch store and ride the lift to the top and walk downwards), for example Gagosian Gallery on the 7th floor or Pearl Lam on the 6th floor.
+There are a few in the Pedder Building, for example Gagosian Gallery on the 7th floor or Pearl Lam on the 6th floor.
 Just make sure it’s not a Sunday, as that’s the only day the galleries are closed.
 If you want to explore more galleries, you’ll need to make your way along Hollywood Road and Sheung Wan – only trouble is if’s raining you’ll get wet.
 There are no covered walkways in Sheung Wan (or just very few).

 Let’s assume you’ve stayed at the Pedder Building.
 After that, take your umbrella and walk the short distance to the Des Veux Road.
 Catch one of the double-decker trams and I suggest you ride it to Wan Chai or Causeway Bay in the East.
 That’s only 20 minutes, but you’ll see a little of the surroundings, a few markets and tiny shops in Wan Chai and lots of traffic on Hennessy Road!